Nowadays, businesses face greater challenges than ever to keep customers happy.

 6 Examples of Effective Sales and Customer Service Alignment

-1. Salespeople should take an active interest in the ongoing customer relationship.
+1. Salespeople should invest in customer relationships.

 Gone are the days when salespeople could close a deal and never speak to the customer again.